kaankvrck/kaankvrck/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: kaankvrck@gmail.com
 - 😄 Pronouns: Electric Eletronic Engineer
-- ⚡ Fun fact: I love piano,fitness
+- ⚡ Fun fact: I love piano
 - About Me: I'm an engineering student.But because of my interest in software, I have been working on python and java for a long time.I am currently working on Data science and Deep learning.
 I want to switch to Artificial Intelligence when I specialize

 ### Spotify Playing 🎧